Circle in the Round: Material

-"Two Bass Hit" is from a 1955 session.
+"Two Bass Hit" is from the 'Round About Midnight sessions, recorded in 1955.
 A 1958 re-recording was released on Milestones.
 "Love for Sale", previously released on a 1974 Japanese compilation, features the same lineup that would play on most of Kind of Blue.
 "Blues No. 2" comes from the last session that Davis and John Coltrane would record together in 1961, although Coltrane does not play on the track.

 The title track, recorded in late 1967, is the first Davis recording to depart from strictly acoustic instrumentation, featuring Joe Beck on electric guitar.
 Edited here by seven minutes, the full track was later released on the 1998 box set The Complete Studio Recordings of The Miles Davis Quintet 1965–1968.
 The first officially released Davis track with electric guitar was "Paraphernalia", from 1968's Miles in the Sky, with George Benson contributing.
 Benson appears here on the second take of "Side Car" and "Sanctuary".

 "Teo's Bag", both versions of "Side Car", "Splash", and "Sanctuary" come from two sessions in early 1968; Wayne Shorter had recorded a version of "Teo's Bag" in 1966 as "The Collector", which would appear on the 1987 CD reissue of his album Adam's Apple.
 "Splash" was later released unedited on The Complete In a Silent Way Sessions and the 2002 reissue of Water Babies, while a 1969 re-recording of "Sanctuary" had appeared on Bitches Brew in 1970.

 The Crosby, Stills & Nash cover "Guinnevere" is taken from the same sessions in early 1970 which yielded "Great Expectations", "Orange Lady" and the Big Fun track "Lonely Fire".
 Like the title track, the version on Circle in the Round is edited; the complete take as it appears on The Complete Bitches Brew Sessions is three minutes longer.